Triple-T/simpleprovider/README.md

 In the example above we create a simple data structure for a blog application that has posts and comments on posts.

-The `@Table`-Annotation registers a class as a database table and requires a name for that table.
-Note, that we used a constant for that name so we may reference it if we need that.
+The `@Table`-Annotation registers a class as a database table. `AbstractProvider` will take care of creating tables called `posts` and `comments`.
+Note, how we used the plural version of the class name.
+You can override this behaviour by providing an additional String as the table name.

 The `@Column`-Annotation defines a database column for that table.
-It requires a column type like `INTEGER` or `TEXT`.
-You may also define SQL extras like `default 0` or `primary key` as we used for `Comments.KEY_ID`.
+It requires a column type (One of `Column.FieldType.INTEGER`, `Column.FieldType.TEXT`,  `Column.FieldType.FLOAT` or `Column.FieldType.BLOB`).
+You may also add SQL extras, e.g. to define a column as the primary key for that table as we did for `Post.KEY_ID`.

 That's all.
 The `AbstractProvider` will handle the database creation and default CRUD operations for us.